What were the biggest concerts The Beatles ever played?

 2. July 4th, 1966, Rizal Stadium, Manila

-On their world tours they did play to bigger crowds, though these were not alway entirely made up of paying customers.
-In July 1966 they were booked to play two gigs in The Philippines, at the Rizal Stadium, Manila.
+On their world tours, The Beatles did play to bigger crowds, though these were not entirely made up of paying customers.
+In July 1966, they were booked to play two gigs in the Philippines, at the Rizal Stadium, Manila.

 They were told that 30,000 tickets had been sold for the afternoon show and 50,000 for the second.